 This is also beneficial, because you can now copy and paste ideas and make tweaks without rewriting.
 You’ll never be able to just change the dates on your lessons from year-to-year, but it will eventually save you so much time.

 Keep a Binder

 While I do write everything digitally, I still print my lesson plans.
 I organize them into 9-week binders.

 I have a divider for each week within the 9-weeks.
 At the front of the week, I include my weekly overview.

 Then after the weekly overview, I include my detailed lessons and every printable that will need to be copied underneath that printable.

 While it does create an extra step, this makes prepping copies a breeze.
 Since I include everything that will need copies for the week, I can easily have a volunteer make all of my copies.
 I just tab the pages I want printed (everything except my lesson plans).
-I’ve taught in a Title One school for 13 years and non Title One for two years, and I was able to find someone to help almost every year.
+I’ve taught in a Title One school for 13 years and non Title One for two years.
+Almost every year, I was able to find someone to help.
 A lot of times, you just have to ask.
 When I have to make the copies myself, it’s still easy, because I just go through my binder one page at a time.
 Everything is placed in the binder in the order I teach the lesson, so that’s also how I store my copies.

-I have left planning for guided reading groups out of this post, because that is something I don’t plan ahead for.
+This post doesn’t cover planning for guided reading groups, because that is something I don’t plan ahead for.
 You can read more about that here.
 Hopefully these tips will help you get and stay organized for your next school year!